a-mcego/xroads/README.md

 # xroads
-C++2b utility classes for developing a game engine.
-To use, add xroads_impl.cpp to your project.
+C++23 utility classes for developing a game engine.
+To use, add all .cpp files from the src/ directory to your project.
+The rendering parts require GLFW and OpenGL.

 ## Coding standards